mih/Psignifit-3.x/doc-src/ADDITIONALPLOTSBOOTSTRAP.rst

 Additional Plots for the Bootstrap
 ===================================

-In addition to the plots mentioned in the 'tutorial <http://psignifit.sourceforge.net/TUTORIAL.html'_ you can access several other plots in psignifit.
+In addition to the plots mentioned in the :doc:`tutorial </TUTORIAL>` you can access several other plots in psignifit.

 Parameter Plots
 ---------------